Toothless5143/Crawlly/README.md

 ### Installation
 First you need to clone the repo and you need to install some pip libraries.
 You can do it by following the below command. <br>
-`git clone && pip install requests beautifulsoup4`
+`git clone https://github.com/Toothless5143/Crawlly.git && cd crawlly`\
+`pip install -r requirements.txt`

 Then you need to fire up the tool.<br>
 `python3 crawlly.py`